enykeev/IFTTT/readme.md

 IFTTT
 -----

-General-purpose automation for those, who are not exctatic of learning yet another DSL.
+General-purpose automation for those, who are not extatic of learning yet another DSL.

 To run development version: